Belmara/perf-oriented-dev/exercises/12/sheet_12.md

 The option LUA_USE_JUMPTABLE in Lua is a compilation flag that enables the use of a jump table for executing bytecode instructions.
 This can improve the performance of the Lua interpreter by optimizing the dispatch mechanism for bytecode execution.

 Understanding Bytecode Dispatch Mechanisms:
-When the Lua virtual machine (VM) executes bytecode instructions, it needs to determine which operation to perform for each bytecode.
+When the Lua virtual machine (VM) **see lvm.c** executes bytecode instructions, it needs to determine which operation to perform for each bytecode.
 The way the VM dispatches these instructions can significantly affect performance.
 There are typically two main dispatch mechanisms:

 1. Switch-Case Dispatch:
 This is the default method used by many interpreters.
 The VM uses a switch statement (or a series of if-else statements) to select the appropriate action based on the current bytecode instruction.